Harvesting seeds from plants

 Other plants are more difficult, like hybrid varieties that will not reproduce “true to type” after a few generations.
 Some plants easily cross-pollinate with plants from related families, like squashes, cucumbers, and melons.

-We discuss these basics of Botany on our How to Grow and have more videos on How to Save seeds.
-Review set of guidelines from Seed Savers Exchange to learn how to harvest seeds from other plant types not covered here.
+We discuss these basics of Botany at the page How to Grow and have more videos at the page How to Save.
+Review a set of guidelines from Seed Savers Exchange to learn how to harvest seeds from other plant types not covered here.

 Storing seeds properly is just as important as harvesting them.
 If seeds are not stored correctly, they can become overheated, crushed or broken, damaged or eaten by insects and rodents, or succumb to mold.
 Any of this will result in seeds that don’t sprout.
 Good seed storage requires dark and dry storage spaces, cool (or even cold) temperatures, and careful packaging in sealed containers to protect seeds from humidity, heat, sunlight, and pests.